peteyreplies/youtube-music-ripper/readme.md

 #README

 ##About
-This is a small Python program to facilitate ripping audio from YouTube videos.
+A hypersimple Python program to facilitate ripping MP3 audio from YouTube videos.

 ##Requirements
 For this to work, you must have youtube-dl (http://youtube-dl.org) and ffmpeg installed.
 I'm going to provide instructions for the Mac, because that's what I and most of my friends use.